noiper/Keyword-Spotting/README.md

 # Keyword-Spotting
-This is a Keyword Spotting Model based on Transformer.
+This is a Keyword Spotting Model based on Transformer using MFCC.